Vance touts deportation plan in Wisconsin city where tensions flared over refugee resettlement

 “Every community is a border state,” Vance said.
 “Every community is a border community.”

-Vance defended talking about the rumors in Springfield when asked about it Tuesday.
+Vance defended talking about the claims in Springfield when asked about it Tuesday.

 “I haven’t made up anything," Vance said.
 “I just listened to people who were telling me things.”